jameszu/leetcode-time/Daily-challenge/Oct/09/Serialize and Deserialize BST.md

 ### Idea
 Interesting question.
 We can use either recursion or while loop<br>
 for serialize we can do normal preorder traversal.
 If node is not empty, append node val to list, then call encode left and right.
 Else add a null value into the list. <br>
 for deserialize, we can use iterator or for loop.
-For each element in the list/string, we see if its the null value, if so we just return none, otherwise we set a treenode at the val and expand left and right nodes.
+For each element in the list/string, we see if its the null value, if so we just return none, otherwise we set a treenode at the val and expand left and right nodes.<br>
+There are also many other solutions.